open-risk/nace-economic-activity-visuals/README.md

 # Example Usage

-Including the pictograms in the Open Risk Manual [wiki](https://www.openriskmanual.org/wiki/EU_Taxonomy_Sector_Coverage)
+You can see the pictograms in live action as they are included in the Open Risk Manual [wiki](https://www.openriskmanual.org/wiki/EU_Taxonomy_Sector_Coverage)

-Forming hexagonal pattern
+## Forming hexagonal patterns

 ![Example I](Example_I.png)

-Using the circular collection
+## Using the circular collection

 ![Example II](Example_II.png)